-“Pay now or pay later with interest.”
-Ginny Gilder is an Olympian, an owner of a WNBA franchise, and a three-time All-Ivy Champion rower.
+“Pay now or pay later with interest” is the mindset Ginny Gilder needed to succeed as an Olympian, an owner of the Seattle Storm WNBA franchise, a three-time All-Ivy Champion rower, and writer of Course Correction.
 Despite these successes, Ginny was cut from teams more times than she can count and was told repeatedly that she was too small to make it.
 But she learned to confront challenges and naysayers head on – it’s only by addressing challenges can they be overcome.
-Ginny has started several businesses and non-profit ventures.
-She and her partners became owners in the WNBA's Seattle Storm - a company dedicated to the philosophy that women should enjoy equal access to competitive opportunities at every level – a company mission that harkens back to Ginny’s work ushering in the post-Title IX era back in her college days.
-More of Ginny's remarkable story of resilience can be found in her memoir Course Correction, which The Boys in the Boat author Daniel James Brown raved that it was about rowing and so much more.
+Ginny has championed the philosophy that women should enjoy equal access to competitive opportunities at every level – a company mission that harkens back to her work ushering in the post-Title IX era back in college.

 The Lesson That Changed My Life